What's going on with Japan and bears? From drones that bark like dogs to grannies fighting bears

 Adding to public concern is a surge of AI-generated videos on social media showing bears attacking people or being fed by humans.
 Many clips are convincingly realistic, featuring fake news segments, schoolgirls fending off bears, or grannies offering fruit.
 Experts warn that these videos could mislead the public, encouraging dangerous behavior or undermining official safety advice.

 A TikTok search of 100 clips (via The Guardian) found roughly 60% were fake.
 Some included locations of real bear sightings, making it hard to distinguish fact from fiction.
-Here's an example of one of those videos:
+Some videos:

 The real bear crisis